 "What is this cable impedance calculator?" you might be asking.
 Don't worry.
-We will get into it, and into what is impedance, and into the impedance formula.
-Just a brief summary to remind you of what you know or to bring you up to speed on the differences between impedance vs resistance if you're starting up.
+We will get into it, and into what impedance is, and the impedance formula.
+Just a brief summary to remind you of what you know or to bring you up to speed on the differences between impedance vs. resistance if you're starting up.
 So read ahead for all the information you need about twisted pair or coaxial cable impedance and, most importantly, the numbers you need!

 How to use Omni's Cable Impedance Calculator

 Let's cut to the chase; if you came here for the numbers, we will tell you how to get them.
 IF you look to your left, you will see a calculator.
 Like all calculators from Omni, you put the numbers in, and it will automatically spit out the results, no need to press any button like a caveperson.